TomRich01/Nation-Simulator/README.md

 ## Contributors

-Since I'm not a very good programmer, I could use help.

 Much needs implementation such as economy, banking, investing, housing, and UI...
 UI is a huge pain for some reason.

 ### Technologies and their use